AndiLi99/image-combiner/README.md

 # Demo

 ![Demo.gif](https://media.giphy.com/media/l49JDWvO9kGd2RduM/giphy.gif)
+This is one example of the combination of two mnist images.
+Here the number transforms from a 4 to a 7.

 # Acknowledgements
-This project makes use of a heavily modified version of Michael Nielsen's neural network code.
+The fully connected neural network part of this project makes use of a heavily modified version of Michael Nielsen's neural network code.
 His code and book can be found at http://neuralnetworksanddeeplearning.com